websemantics/hotdraw.js/README.md

 npm release
 ```

+This generates up-to-date library files for Hotdraw.js in the `dist` folder

 ## TODO

 Upgrade to [JHotdraw 7](http://www.randelshofer.ch/oop/jhotdraw/Documentation/index.html), which looks great.
 Possibly more implementations of other Hotdraw apps would be nice.